-- 61L.-(1) A person who is a third party at an election in an electoral division commits an offence if - (a) the third party, at any time during the election period of an election in the electoral division - (i) publishes, or causes to be published, in Singapore any content by electronic means in any way other than rendering the content accessible from the Internet; or

-(ii) publicly displays, or causes to be publicly displayed, in the electoral division any content;

-- (b) the content is or includes non-online election advertising that relates to the election in the electoral division; and - (c) the third party knows or ought reasonably to have known that the content is or includes non-online election advertising that relates to the election in the electoral division. - (2) Any person who is guilty of an offence under subsection (1) shall be liable on conviction by a District Court to a fine not exceeding \$1,000 or to imprisonment for a term not exceeding 12 months or to both. - (3) However, in any proceedings for an offence under subsection (1), it is a defence for the person charged to prove, on a balance of probabilities, that the person was granted a written authority signed by a candidate or a candidate's election agent in Form 22 or 23 (as the case may be) in the First Schedule. - (4) Subsection (1) does not apply to or in relation to any of the following: - (a) any publication of any news relating to an election by an authorised news agency; - (b) any publishing of content by electronic means or the public display of content in other circumstances prescribed by the election advertising regulations as excluded from subsection (1).
+- 42K.-(1) A person who is a third party at an election commits an offence if - (a) the third party at any time during the election period of an election - (i) publishes, or causes to be published, in Singapore any content by electronic means in any way other than rendering the content accessible from the Internet; or - (ii) publicly displays, or causes to be publicly displayed, any content; - (b) the content is or includes non-online election advertising that relates to the election; and - (c) the third party knows or ought reasonably to have known that the content is or includes non-online election advertising that relates to the election. - (2) Any person who is guilty of an offence under subsection (1) shall be liable on conviction by a District Court to a fine not exceeding \$1,000 or to imprisonment for a term not exceeding 12 months or to both. - (3) However, in any proceedings for an offence under subsection (1), it is a defence for the person charged to prove, on a balance of probabilities, that the person was granted a written authority signed by a candidate or a candidate's election agent in the prescribed form. - (4) Subsection (1) does not apply to or in relation to any of the following: - (a) any publication of any news relating to an election by an authorised news agency; - (b) any publishing of content by electronic means or public display of content in other circumstances prescribed by the election advertising regulations as excluded from subsection (1).